Reel SF

 The Woman In Red - Stood up

-Teddy coaches his buddy Mikey on when and how to call him that evening pretending he’s urgently needed at the office.
+Teddy coaches his buddy Mikey on, when, and how to call him that evening pretending he’s urgently needed at the office.
 That will clear the way for Teddy to go to the dinner date he’s (he thinks) made with the Woman in Red.

 After helping with the blind man prank (previous post) Mikey makes the call.
 But by then Teddy has found out he has to stay at home with Didi to babysit their grandkid.
 In a hilarious response he demands the bewildered Mikey tell the bosses to take their request and shove it up their (you know where).
 (Watch the movie to see why Didi has that inappropriately positioned gun).